Saudi Air Ambulance

 The Saudi Air Ambulance service, started in 2009, is run by the Saudi Red Crescent Authority (SRCA), as part of its provision of emergency medical services in Saudi Arabia.
 The fleet includes helicopters and fixed-wing aircraft.
 The service is used for domestic and international intensive care units.

 History

-The SRCA launched the service in December 2009, with an initial fleet of six MD Explorer helicopters, based in Riyadh Province and operated by Action Aviation, a British company.
-An Airbus ACJ318 Elite jet was added the same month.
+The SRCA launched its air ambulance service in December 2009, starting with a fleet of six MD Explorer helicopters based in Riyadh Province.
+The helicopters were operated by Action Aviation, a British company.
+In the same month, the fleet expanded with the addition of an Airbus ACJ318 Elite jet.

 Coverage

-The Air Ambulance service has a particular role to play during the Hajj (the annual pilgrimage of Muslims to Mecca), providing on-the-spot first aid to take emergency cases to the nearest medical facilities.
-For the 2018 pilgrimage season it had prepared eight aircraft for purposes of evacuation.
+The Air Ambulance service plays a critical role during the Hajj, the annual pilgrimage of Muslims to Mecca, by providing immediate first aid and transporting emergency cases to nearby medical facilities.
+For the 2018 Hajj season, the service prepared a fleet of eight aircraft dedicated to medical evacuations.

 In July 2016 the Saudi Electric Company (SEC) completed the construction of airstrips for air ambulances at its power plants.
 It had worked with the SRCA to provide quick medical services to company plant authorities, especially those far from hospitals.